dobladov/astro-blog/src/content/blog/writing-browser-extensions-without-compiling.md

 ---
 title: Writing browser extensions without compiling
-tags: [js, extension, tooling, framewor]
+tags: [js, extension, tooling, framework]
 description: Positive changes for one of my extensions with the goal of making better extensions.
 pubDate: "2021-06-24"
 ---